The Australian Maritime College

 2023 Update

-Jake Rehrmann has accepted The Geoffrey Evans Trust High Achiever Scholarship in Maritime Studies for 2023-2026.
+Jake Rehrmann has accepted The Geoffrey Evans Trust High Achiever Scholarship in Maritime Studies for 2023-2025.
+Jake graduated in December 2025 - Bachelor of Maritime Engineering (Naval Architecture) with First Class Honours.

 Prior to commencing his course, Jake served in the Australian Army for a period of four years acquiring many personal skills that have lasting value.
 Upon discharging from the Defence Force, Jake wished to begin a career that challenged and interested him.
 Having hobbies of fishing and scuba diving he decided on entering the maritime industry.